Process Overview

 5.

-Think through how you'll summarize the project when speaking to URD attendees and consider questions that you might receive at the event.
+Think through how you'll summarize the project when speaking to event attendees and consider questions that you might be asked.

 6.